KalashdeepAsati/IOT-Enabled-SOLAR-WATER-PURIFIER/README.md

 ## 💻 Core Firmware Logic

-[cite_start]The firmware, developed in the Arduino IDE, manages sensor acquisition and cloud transmission[cite: 210]. [cite_start]It utilizes temperature compensation for accurate TDS readings and formats HTTP GET requests for the ThingSpeak API[cite: 246, 274].
+The firmware, developed in the Arduino IDE, manages sensor acquisition and cloud transmission.
+It utilizes temperature compensation for accurate TDS readings and formats HTTP GET requests for the ThingSpeak API.

 Below is an excerpt of the core telemetry and sensor logic found in `firmware/main.ino`: